 - Companies can’t profile your online activity

-How to use private browsing in 2019?
+How to use private browsing?

 - Use private browsing in Firefox